ayiezola/ayiezola.github.io/_posts/2026-03-09-Phishing-Page-Semakan-Tunai-Rahmah.md

 ### B. Data Harvest & Account Takeover Form
 The phishing flow transitions from simple data collection to an active account hijacking attempt:

-1. **Phone Number Collection:** The form first requests the victim's mobile phone number.
+1. **Phone Number Collection:** The form first requests the victim's name and mobile phone number.
 2. **Real-time Exploitation:** Once the number is submitted, the backend triggers a legitimate Telegram login request to the victim's device.
 3. **OTP Interception:** The victim is redirected to a second page prompting them to enter the OTP code sent to their Telegram account.